eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-commands-project.md

 - **Add Project to Workspace**: Add this project's folder on your local disk to your VS Code workspace.

 - **Build**: Manually request an application build for this project.
 If the project has auto build enabled, this command should not be necessary because builds are triggered automatically with a code change.
-This command is also available in the project i page.
+This command is also available in the project overview page.
 This command is equivalent to clicking the **Build** button in the Codewind **Overview** page.

 - **Toggle auto build**: Enable or disable auto build for the project.
 This command is also available in the project overview.
-This command is equivalent to clicking the **Auto Build** toggle in the Codewind **Overview** page.

 - **Enable or disable project**: Enable or disable the project.
 This command is also available in the project overview.